 Cretaceous Period (145 to 66 million years ago)

-Dinosaurs began diversifying as the land masses separated further apart, evolving independently.
+Dinosaurs began diversifying and evolving independently as the land masses separated further apart.

 Other flora and fauna were evolving now too – such as flowers, snakes and insects.

-The striking white chalk of iconic landforms such as Old Harry Rocks here in Purbeck reveal the most recent ‘layer’ of Mesozoic rock – and are made up of many millions of calcium deposits from tiny fossilised single-cell creatures.
+The striking white chalk of iconic landforms such as Old Harry Rocks here in Purbeck reveal the most recent ‘layer’ of Mesozoic rock.
+Old Harry Rocks is are made up of many millions of calcium deposits from tiny, fossilised single-cell creatures.
 In fact, this period – ‘Cretaceous’ – derives from the Latin ‘creta’, meaning ‘chalk.’

 Walk in the footsteps of dinosaurs